 Please note that the GCB has passed a resolution requiring all members of governing and advisory bodies to have provided proof of their working with children check or its equivalent and the completion of the relevant Professional Standards training before assuming their responsibilities.

 General information about nominations

 This webpage provides details of all governing bodies, including an overview of their respective roles and information about the skills, qualifications and competencies for each group.

-Should a vacancy be advertised, SCoN encourages people who have an interest in serving to complete a nomination form for the relevant body and submit it to the committee.
+Should a vacancy be advertised, SCoN encourages people who have an interest in serving to complete the nomination form for the relevant body (see accordion below) and submit it to the committee.